Module Configuration#

 Preferred Target#

-The preferred-target field allows the moon and the language server to know which target
+The preferred_target field allows moon and the language server to know which target

 should be used as the default target, avoiding the necessity to write --target